Taranaki (electorate): Population centres

 The previous electoral redistribution was undertaken in 1875 for the 1875–1876 election.
 In the six years since, New Zealand's European population had increased by 65%.
 In the 1881 electoral redistribution, the House of Representatives increased the number of European representatives to 91 (up from 84 since the 1875–76 election).
 The number of Māori electorates was held at four.
 The House further decided that electorates should not have more than one representative, which led to 35 new electorates being formed, including Taranaki, and two electorates that had previously been abolished to be recreated.
 This necessitated a major disruption to existing boundaries.

-The original area included the townships of Ohura, Waitara, and Inglewood.
-The Mokau River was used as the northern boundary.
+The original area included the townships of Ōhura, Waitara, and Inglewood.
+The Mōkau River was used as the northern boundary.
 In the 1887 electoral redistribution, the northern boundary moved north, most of it as yet unsurveyed land.
-The settlements of Mokau and Awakino were included in the newly gained area to the north, and Stratford was gained in the south.
+The settlements of Mōkau and Awakino were included in the newly gained area to the north, and Stratford was gained in the south.